-Patricia is originally from the US and started working for USAC as a Spanish professor in September 1983 when the program in San Sebastián opened.
-In 1995, she became adjunct Director and subsequently the Resident Director of the San Sebastián program.
+Patricia is originally from the US and started working for USAC as a Spanish professor in San Sebastián, Spain.
+Eventually, she became adjunct Director and subsequently the Resident Director of the San Sebastián program.
 She holds a PhD in Spanish Language and Literature from the University of Cincinnati and a Master’s in Counseling, and is fluent in both Spanish and English.
 She is a native of Ho-Ho-Kus, New Jersey but has lived in the Basque country for 30 years.

 “The thing that most impresses me about USAC is that I have seen it grow far and wide while maintaining the values that it displayed from the very beginning.
 The programs are run by teams of extremely responsible people who know and care about the students.
 USAC has always provided students with a very valuable education, as well as a fun and safe opportunity to have life-changing experiences.
 It is gratifying to be a part of this organization.”

 Resident Director, Pau Program